elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

     ]
 ```

-With this in place, a supervisor supervising our `KV.Registry` and needing to start it, will add the keyword list `[name: KV.Registry]` as parameter to the `KV.Registry.start_link`.
+With this in place, the supervisor will now start `KV.Registry` by calling `KV.Registry.start_link(name: KV.Registry)`.

 If you revisit the `KV.Registry.start_link/1` implementation, you will remember it simply passes the options to GenServer: